dheero/OBF.github.io/wiki/EU_Codefest_2012.md

 The following talks/introductions/micro-presentations were given at the
 Codefest:

--   *Semantic Web for Bioinformatics* by Toshiaki Katayama, Tokyo, Japan
+-   *Semantic Web for Bioinformatics* by Toshiaki Katayama, Database Center for Life Science, Tokyo, Japan
 -   *Writing the worlds fastest GFF3 parser* by Marjan Povolni, Faculty of Technical Sciences Novi Sad, Serbia
 -   *Debian packaging* by Steffen Möller, University of Lübeck, Germany